littleprojects/ACC_W211/readme.md

 **License**

-This project is licensed under the MIT License.
+No License set now.
+So all rights reserved.
+Because it is currently under development.

 This project includes third-party libraries.